-Woman dies in two-car crash on A418 in Thame
+Woman in 80s dies in two-car crash on A418 in Thame

 - Published

-A woman has died and others have been seriously injured in a crash in Oxfordshire.
+A woman in her 80s has died and others have been seriously injured in a crash in Oxfordshire.

 The collision between a Toyota Yaris and a Volkswagen Up happened on the A418 in Thame at around 13:00 GMT on Sunday.

-The Volkswagen driver died at the scene and other people were were seriously injured, Thames Valley Police said.
+The Volkswagen driver died at the scene and two other people were seriously injured, Thames Valley Police said.

 The force has appealed for witnesses and anyone with dash-cam footage to come forward.